giuliom95/arduino-maya/README.md

 ### Quick Start
 1. Follow this circuit diagram to make the connections:
 ![Circuit diagram](https://cdn.rawgit.com/giuliom95/arduino-maya/master/docs/images/circuit.svg)
-2. Flash the Arduino sketch `src/arduino/firmware.ino` to your board
+2. Flash the Arduino sketch `src/arduino/firmware.ino` to your board.
-3. Put the `src/maya-plugin/arduinomaya.py` plugin into the Maya `plug-ins` folder
+3. Put the `src/maya-plugin/arduinomaya.py` plugin into the Maya `plug-ins` folder.
-4. Load the `arduinomaya.py` plugin within a Maya session
+4. Load the `arduinomaya.py` plugin within a Maya session.
+5. Start the `src/driver/serial2maya.py` script.
-5. Connect the three available channels to attributes or the time slider with the `arduinoConnectAttribute` and `arduinoConnectTime` commands (see below for reference)
+5. Connect the three available channels using the GUI that can be brought up with the `arduinoGUI` command.
+6. Enjoy.

 ## How does this works
 Here an approximate system diagram: